james-see/findpi/README.md

 ***Must Use SUDO***

+The application asks you what ip address or range you want to select.
+The default is `10.2.2.0/24`.
+Examples are `192.168.1.0/24`, etc. If you want to check just one ip address, you can put that in as well, like `10.2.2.113` for instance.

 `sudo finder.py 32` the number at the end is the number of threads to use, with the default being 64 will return the following:

 ```